Opinion | Washington’s politicians have a rare chance to come together on the China challenge

 The good news is that there’s actually a lot of consensus on China policy, both in Congress and in the country.
 There are dozens of China bills out there that have sponsors in both parties, on subjects ranging from technology to human rights.
 But unless Congress can figure out how to legislate again, there is little chance the rest of our democracy will be able to fix itself enough to rise to the China competition.

 The Biden administration is trying to engage Beijing, together with U.S. allies, from what national security adviser Jake Sullivan calls a “position of strength.”
-That’s an attempt to convince China’s leaders to acknowledge that their strategy cannot come at the expense of free and open societies.
+That’s an attempt to persuade China’s leaders to acknowledge that their strategy cannot come at the expense of free and open societies.
 Democracies are entitled to protect their citizens’ security, prosperity, freedom and public health.

 If Congress could show a unified front to support this goal, the Chinese government might be convinced that it can no longer ignore the valid concerns of the international community.
 It’s not an effort to increase tensions.
 It’s what both parties should see as the best chance of avoiding the conflict that neither the United States nor China seeks.